ravisuhag/rockd/README.md

 - Put the github repo into an apache server and point the url to the folder.
 - If you have python installed run this command from the directory
    <code>python -m SimpleHTTPServer</code>
-- or you can run any other http server e.g. node, sinatra ...
+- or you can run any other http server using node, sinatra etc...

 ##Screens Implemented
 As per rules and guidelines the task was to design the domain purchase flow for the bigrock.in.
 So i focussed more on that and skipped few things like naviagtion pages, footer (Detailed version) and few other things which were not that important to domain purchase flow.